Computable analysis on the space of marked groups: Vocabulary about numberings

 \subsubsection{Constructions and examples}

-There are several useful constructions that allow one to build numberings of complicated sets using numberings of simpler sets. \begin{defn} Given a numbered set $(X,\nu)$ and a subset $Y$ of $X$, define \emph{the} \emph{restriction of $\nu$ to $Y$} to be the numbering $\nu_{\vert Y}$ defined by the following:
+There are several useful constructions that allow one to build subnumberings of sets using subnumberings of simpler sets. \begin{defn} Given a subnumbered set $(X,\nu)$ and a subset $Y$ of $X$, define \emph{the} \emph{restriction of $\nu$ to $Y$} to be the subnumbering $\nu_{\vert Y}$ defined by the following:

 \end{defn}